kairosity/mp2-tunnel-focus/README.md

 Within these confirmation modals I've also included specific information i.e. the task name & (for the save time function) the amount of time to be saved.
 This communicates and reinforces what they are doing in an elegant and detailed manner that enhances both usability, UX & trust in the application.

 To further assure users and increase positive UX, I've included some subtle but fun hover effects on almost all of my buttons and icons.
-The task line icons and the timer icons tilt and scale up ever so slightly when hovered, the popover navigation includes a yellow background on hovera and almost all of the buttons (with the exception of the information button) have an animated box shadow effect when hovered, finally the checkboxes increase in size and display a rainbow effect.
+The task line icons and the timer icons tilt and scale up ever so slightly when hovered, the popover navigation includes a yellow background on hover and almost all of the buttons (with the exception of the information button) have an animated box shadow effect when hovered, finally the checkboxes increase in size and display a rainbow effect.
 These hover effects add a fun twist to the application and they work to further affirm a user's interaction decisions.

 The information button was excluded from having any hover effects, because it is not an integral part of the application, and is only present as a fallback, or should a user want more detailed information.